 james kibbie biography

-James Kibbie is Professor of Organ at the University of Michigan.
+James Kibbie is Chair of the Organ Department and University Organist at the University of Michigan.
 He also maintains a full schedule of concert, recording, and festival engagements throughout North America and Europe, including appearances at the Cathedral of Notre Dame in Paris, Royal Festival Hall in London, Dvorak Hall in Prague, and Lincoln Center in New York.
 During his month-long concert tour of the Soviet Union in 1991, Pravda hailed him as "a marvelous organist, a brilliant interpreter."
-A frequent jury member of international organ competitions, he has himself been awarded the Grand Prix d'Interprétation at the prestigious International Organ Competition of Chartres, France, and is also the only American to have won the International Organ Competition of the Prague Spring Festival in Czechoslovakia.
+A frequent jury member of international organ competitions, he has himself been awarded the Grand Prix d'Interprétation at the prestigious International Organ Competition of Chartres, France, and is also the only American to have won the International Organ Competition of the Prague Spring Festival in the former Czechoslovakia.

 "James Kibbie plays with consummate clarity, brilliance and grandeur.
 His technically perfect performance reveals the compositional structure and an intuitive emotional penetration of the music."-Ars Organi